Hizoul/lunn/exam/examprep.md

 	- via multi layers this is overcome
 	- require training through backpropagation
 - Expressive Power of MLP (Slide 5)
+	- permutation invariant because no convolution applied
 	- each layer allows for more convex regions to be drawn for classification
 	- single node => single line
-	- one hidden layer => one convex regions
+	- one hidden layer => half plane bounded by hyperplane
 	- two hidden layers => convex open / closed regions
 	- three layer => arbitrary shapes
 	- every boolean function can be described by single hidden layer